alexander-wood/tech-writing-samples/regions.md

 3. Finally, run `fly status` to see your VMs.

 ## PostgreSQL
 It's straightforward to create a multi-region PostgreSQL cluster on Fly.io.
 This guide will walk you through the steps to create a PostgreSQL cluster in one region and a read replica in another.
 For the purposes of demonstration, we'll use the regions `sea` and `nrt`.

-Please note that this guide assumes that the application is structured so that only some requests include writes.
+This guide assumes that the application is structured so that only some requests include writes.
 Furthermore, it assumes that HTTP requests are the primary method of interacting with the database.
-If your application writes to the database on every request or makes heavy use of long-lived connections like websockets, please see additional guidance [here](https://fly.io/docs/getting-started/multi-region-databases/#this-is-wrong-for-some-apps).
+If your application writes to the database on every request or makes use of long-lived connections like websockets, please see additional guidance [here](https://fly.io/docs/getting-started/multi-region-databases/#this-is-wrong-for-some-apps).

 ### Creating A Cluster
 There are a few steps to get a multi-region PostgreSQL cluster up and running.

 1. First, run `fly pg create --name example-postgres --region sea` to create a PostgreSQL cluster.
-Note that this creates two databases, a write primary and a read replica.
+This creates two databases, a write primary and a read replica.
 2. Second, run `fly volumes create pg_data -a example-postgres --size 10 --region nrt` to create a read replica in the `nrt` region.
 3. Next, run `fly scale count 3 -a example-postgres` to add new VMs.
 You'll need one VM per database.
-4. At this point, run `fly status -a example-postgres` to see your database cluster.
+4. At this point, you can run `fly status -a example-postgres` to see your database cluster.
 5. Finally, run `fly pg attach --example-app example-postgres` to attach your cluster to your application.
 This creates a `DATABASE_URL` secret in your application and makes it available as an environment variable.

 At this point, the database cluster is running!
 However, in order to get all of the performance benefits of multi-region PostgreSQL, you may need to configure the connection string in your application logic.

 ### Configuring the Connection String
 By default, the generated connection string uses port `5432` to connect to PostgreSQL.
 This port always forwards to a writable instance.
 Thus, you'll need to update your application logic to connect on port `5433` in regions which are not the primary.

 The basic logic to connect is: